-President Ronald Reagan’s ex Chief of Staff Donald Regan revealed his boss’s reliance on astrology in his scorched earth memoir For the Record: From Wall Street to Washington.
+President Ronald Reagan’s ex Chief of Staff Donald Regan revealed his boss’s reliance on astrology in his scorched earth memoir.
 “Virtually every major move and decision the Reagans made during my time as White House Chief of Staff was cleared in advance with a woman in San Francisco who drew up horoscopes to make certain that the planets were in a favorable alignment for the enterprise.”
-The May 1988 publication of Regan’s book marked the end of the Reagans’ association with astrologer Joan Quigley.
+The May 1988 publication of Regan’s book marked the end of the Reagans’ association with their astrologer Joan Quigley.
 Two years later “Joan in San Francisco,” published her own memoir, “What Does Joan Say?”
 Quigley wrote that the Iran-Contra scandal was the result of “horrendous configurations” affecting the president’s chart.
 “No human being can prevail when the malevolent movements of Uranus and Saturn go against his horoscope.”
 In early 1988, the First Lady asked for Quigley’s help planning the Moscow summit.
 The late May date was “a horrendous time astrologically… I was terribly embarrassed to have anyone who knew anything whatsoever about astrology believe for one moment that I had chosen that time.”
 Quigley was particularly concerned with the timing of The Treaty Between the United States of America and the Union of Soviet Socialist Republics on the Elimination of Their Intermediate-Range and Shorter-Range Missiles.
 Nineteen years after the treaty was ratified, Russian President Vladimir Putin threatened to withdraw from it unless other countries were included in the provisions.
 On January 30, 2014, Washington briefed its NATO allies that Russia had been breaching the INF treaty by conducting flight tests of ground-launched cruise missiles since 2008.

 “I would like to go on record about something that was done for all the wrong reasons and against my best advice.
 Before I left for the Mediterranean, I only had the chance to analyze one of the times Nancy submitted to me for the week in Moscow.
 It was June 1, 2:00 P.M., when the ratification documents for the Intermediate-range Nuclear Forces Treaty were to be signed.
 I told her it was a horrible time.
 She assured me that the signing was of no importance, just a few insignificant details.
 But I said, ‘If the paper contains anything of the slightest importance, don’t do it.’